built-on-openfin/workspace-starter/how-to/hints-and-tips/docs/appassets-and-launch-external-process.md

 Some companies have native applications that have been used for a number of years.
 These applications are rich in functionality but the goal is to move to HTML.
 How do you move to the Web while keeping a native experience in a manageable amount of time?

-If your application is portable then it can be packaged and versioned using app assets.
-With an app asset you can setup an OpenFin application that gets installed and when launched brings down and launches the native application.
+If your application can be copied to another machine and run without installation then it can be packaged and versioned using app assets.
+With an app asset you can setup an OpenFin application that gets installed and when launched downloads and launches the native application.
 You can then migrate content to the web in a phased approach and have it loaded into OpenFin.
 Existing features are still available through the native app that was launched and any data/services that are required can be exposed to the OpenFin Application from the native app using the [Channel API](https://developers.openfin.co/of-docs/docs/channels) (you might decide to migrate the client side features first and expose your backend through your native application until you are ready to also move the backend).
 You can then chip away and move more and more of the UI to the web until the native app can become headless and kept around for any remaining services that are required.
 Eventually you may be able to remove the dependency on the app asset and have a pure OpenFin application.

 ### SideCar / Helper Application